Gravel riding is about solace and scenery and a complete lack of traffic. Take the alternative route between these two iconic cities.

 Don’t miss the amazing views of the lake and the mountains, as we climb to the cliff-top hotel.

 It’s a long ride into Girona, but it’s relatively easy going.
 We’ll ride along El Carrilet and the gravel road through La Vall d’en Bas to this famous cycling city.
+El Carrilet runs along the old train tracks that connected Girona with little industry towns in the 1950’s.

 We’ll take in the sites of Girona’s old town and grab a coffee and a bite to eat where the pros hang out.
 There’s an incredible cycling atmosphere and it’s a fantastic place to end our gravel adventure.